 - The prompt.
 Shows you your username (root) and the name of the server you are logged into (@host).
 For example: If you were logged into a server called webstuff1 and your username was bill, your prompt might display bill@webstuff1.

 - The [~]# indicates the directory you are currently looking at/working in ([~] meaning home) and the end of the prompt (# indicating you are logged in as a superuser).

-- The copy command.
-Tells the server to copy the file to a new file with a different name, or the same name but in a different location (path).
+- The copy command tells the server to copy the file to a new file with a different name, or the same name but to a different location (path).

 - The file that you want to back up.